-To protect the purchaser from potential liability cases, a due diligence check is strongly recommended before buying a property.
-The due diligence for a plot of land should focus on legal, economic and tax related questions as well as technical questions and on questions regarding the quality of the plot of land.
+In order to protect the purchaser from potential liability cases, a due diligence check is strongly recommended before buying a property.
+The due diligence for a plot of land should focus on legal, economic and tax-related questions as well as technical questions and on questions regarding the quality of the plot of land.
 The aim is to identify potential liability risks.
 From a legal perspective, it is important to check the land register, the register of contaminated sites and the register of suspected contaminated sites.
 Furthermore, all property-related contracts should be analysed.

-In addition, it is advisable to take out appropriate liability insurance (eg, building insurance).
+In addition, it is advisable to take out appropriate liability insurance (eg, building insurance or environmental liability insurance).
+Mostly, property damage is capped at around €70.000 to €100.000 under most insurance policies.
+Personal injuries are not covered.

-To limit personal liability, a legal entity with limited liability such as a limited liability company or a stock corporation may be established.
+In order to limit personal liability, a legal entity with limited liability such as a limited liability company (Gesellschaftmit beschränkter Haftung) or a stock corporation (Aktiengesellschaft) may be established.